tliron/prudence/FAQ.md

 expansive until 2014, when it became version 2, at which point it comprised several projects:
 Sincerity, Diligence, Succinct, and Scripturian.

-The sprawl was unmanageable and development reached a grinding halt.
+The sprawl was unmanageable and development came to a grinding halt.
 And so in 2021 the project was rebooted.
-Code was written from scratch in Go, Apache-licensed, and with a tighter vision, though the initial concept had not changed.
-Though considerably more lightweight and easier to manage, The new Prudence is in some ways more powerful and more flexible than it was before.
-Writing code from scratch is a great idea if you can afford the time and effort.
-And I hope we've all learned lessons from our Java foibles.
+Code was rewritten from scratch in Go, Apache-licensed, and with a tighter vision with essentially the same initial concept.
+Though considerably more lightweight and easier to manage, the new Prudence is in some ways more powerful and more flexible than it was before.
+Writing code from scratch is a great idea if you can afford the time and effort!
+In conclusion, I hope we've all learned lessons from our Java foibles.
 Again: those we different times.

 The original code for Prudence in Java is archived [here](https://github.com/tliron/prudence-java).